remotesynth/Static-Site-Samples/README.md

 For more detailed instructions visit https://docs.docker.com/engine/installation/

 To see the usage of the tool simply run
-`sudo ./adventure-time.sh`
+`./adventure-time.sh`

 To use Docker to boot a static site run
 `sudo ./adventure-time.sh <site>`
-For example, to run Jekyll Adventure Time sample run this:
+For example, to run Jekyll Adventure Time example run this:
 `sudo ./adventure-time.sh jekyll`

 Or if you want to boot all the static sites at the same time you can run this: